typed-xlsx

 Stream workbook

 createWorkbookStream() is new in v1.
 There is no equivalent in v0 — the old streaming: true flag on .build() still materialized the full workbook before writing.
-See the Stream Workbook section for full documentation.
+See the Streaming Intro section for full documentation.

 Removed exports